NTescher/coderefinery-documentation-example-project/README.md

+# Temperature Analysis
+## Calculate mean temperature
 You can use this project to evaluate mean temperature over the North sea region.